There continues to be some, well, not just curiosity, some confusion as well about Ted Cruz and his decision to sign up for Obamacare.

 He doesn't appear to be angry about having to do it.

-He just matter-of fact signed up for Obamacare.
+He just, matter of fact, signed up for Obamacare.

 But he had no choice in this regard.

-There are three things he could do: sign up for insurance, not get insurance, and pay the fine, in which case, if the family encountered any health care expenses, the family would have to have enough money to pay for those out of pocket and make the choice to do so.
+Sign up for insurance, not get insurance, and pay the fine, in which case, if the family encountered any health care expenses, the family would have to have enough money to pay for those out of pocket and make the choice to do so.

-So it's uh that's two-prong.
+So that's two-pronged.

 Don't know how much money Cruz has.

-But let's say he's got enough to handle whatever day-to-day normal health care might come up, maybe even an emergency or two, but may decide I don't want to spend my money for that.
+But let's say he's got enough to handle whatever day-to-day, normal health care might come up, maybe even an emergency or two, but may decide, I don't want to spend my money for that.

 But what if somebody in the family gets sick?